 This pastry can be used to make sweet desserts too but for the recipe, the sugar is replaced by a little bit of salt.

-This quiche crust is made from 4 ingredients only (see quantities below):
+This quiche crust is made from 4 ingredients only: (scroll down to recipe card for all quantities):

 To make the crust of this Feta Spinach Quiche with Spinach, I used my Food Processor.
 It is much quicker (and cleaner) that making the pastry by hands.
 That being said, the pastry can absolutely be made by hands too!

-- Transfer over a sheet of baking paper, assemble into a ball, cover with another sheet of baking paper and roll into a large thin circle
+- Transfer over a sheet of baking paper, assemble into a ball, cover with another sheet of baking paper and roll into a large thin circle. - photo 6

 Spinach and Feta Quiche Filling